lonniev/manage-users/README.md

 Usage
 -----

-Include cookbook "manage-user" to your Cheffile and include the "manage-users" recipe in your Vagrantfile, roles, or environments.
+Include cookbook "manage-users" to your Cheffile and include the "manage-users" recipe in your Vagrantfile, roles, or environments.

 Contributing
 ------------